Speed Limit

 NOTE: Overnight parking on public streets is prohibited in Fullerton unless otherwise posted

-Click here for the full text of Fullerton’s Overnight Parking Regulations.
+Click here for the city of Fullerton’s Parking Regulations.

-The City of Fullerton has begun to enforce their Overnight Parking Ordinance within the Amerige Heights Community.
+The City of Fullerton enforces their Overnight Parking Ordinance on the public streets within the Amerige Heights Community.
 City law prohibits the parking of vehicles on public streets from 2 – 5 a.m.
-Amerige Heights is a mix of public and private streets.
-This ordinance applies only to PUBLIC streets.
+This ordinance applies only to public streets.

 Traffic Circles